 It’s a fact- the closer you live to a Southern Magnolia the better your life will be…Tall, stately and oh so beautiful, she wears flamboyant flowers and her signature citrus scent.
-Her green satin leaves are lined with brown linen that sets off the creamy white flowers, red berries, then rustic cone shaped seed pods, she does enjoy her seasonal wardrobe.
-A true Southern lady, Magnolia tends to prefer the lower and coastal landscape.
-She seems particularly happy in a mixed crowd-
+Magnolia’s green satin leaves are lined with brown linen that sets off creamy white flowers, red berries, then rustic cone shaped seed pods.
+Magnolia does enjoy her seasonal wardrobe.
+A true Southern lady, Magnolia tends to prefer the lower and coastal landscape and seems particularly happy in a mixed crowd-

 - Silly Longleaf and Loblolly Pines,

 - Moody Live Oaks with long gray beards